thoddnn/open-datagen/README.md

 # ⬜️ Open-Datagen ⬜️

-**Open-Datagen**, a steerable and hih quality data generation system for ML models training.
+**Open-Datagen**, a steerable and high-quality data generation system for ML models training.

 ## 🌱 Features